1920 Georgia Bulldogs football team: Schedule

-Season summary
+Game summaries

 Week 1: The Citadel

 The Bulldogs opened the season with a 40–0 defeat of The Citadel.
 Citadel made one first down.
 The first score was a 60-yard run by Hartley.

 Week 2: at South Carolina

 In the second week of play, Georgia easily defeated the South Carolina Gamecocks 37–0, "principally through the ability of Hartley and Cheves to advance the ball by long runs".
 Hartley returned the second-half kickoff back 95 yards for a touchdown, and had another 75-yard touchdown run two minutes later.

 The starting lineup was: Reynolds (left end), J. Bennett (left tackle), Anthony (left guard), Day (center), Murray (right guard), Pew (right tackle), Owens (right end), Cheves (quarterback), Echols (left halfback), Hartley (right halfback), Collings (fullback).